kenzychew/pet-app/README.md

 #### As a groomer

-- I want to be able to manage my availability by setting my work hours/days (Stretch)
+- I want to be able to manage my availability by setting my work hours/days.

 ## Getting Started